Same Canoe is a food access program connecting local farm fresh produce with limited income residents on the Island of Hawaii.

 This transition to a Veggie Rx format was initiated as the result of hearing from our SNAP participants that one of the strongest motivators for seeking new ways to add more produce to their diets was due to a personal or family health condition that stimulated a re-thinking of their diet and the impact of their food choices.
 As a result of this feedback, we began developing a Food as Medicine program in conjunction with local health clinics.

-In 2021, Same Canoe has been providing produce to members in North and South Kona, North and South Kohala, and Hamakua.
-In 2022, the program will expand to serve the Hilo and Puna communities.
-A combination of nutrition funding and pandemic response funding is allowing the project to expand to an island wide scale, and to provide focused services to the Native Hawaiian, Pacific Islander and Filipino communities that have been the hardest hit by the pandemic.
+Since launching again in 2021, Same Canoe has been providing produce to members in North and South Kona, Miloli’i and Ocean View, North and South Kohala, and Hamakua.
+A combination of nutrition funding and pandemic response funding is allowing the project to expand and to provide focused services to the Native Hawaiian, Pacific Islander and Filipino communities that have been the hardest hit by the pandemic.

 To learn if you qualify for the Same Canoe program with sign-ups running through June of 2023, contact your Care Coordinator at: Hawai’i Island Community Health Centers, Hamakua-Kohala Health, Mango Medical or Island Heart Care.
 Limited spaces remain for 2023 and the programs close in 2024.
 If you have a different health provider and want to inquire, please click here